Doc Dissections

 Heart

-A DIY dissection where we go through chambers, valves, and external anatomy as well as physiology.
-Cover heart attacks, cardiac arrest, and atherosclerosis.
+Dive into chambers, valves, and external anatomy as well as physiology.
+The session will cover heart attacks, cardiac arrest, and atherosclerosis.

 Kidney